 Ypsilantis recounts her nerves making the initial request.
 “This was my first time working with Max Granite, and, as a veteran kitchen designer in the business over 30 years, I was a bit nervous.
 I planned a special trip early on to meet Max and discuss my ideas of creating a baker’s rack and a custom sink out of Cambria,” she says.
 “I eventually told him about my idea of creating a large island that would need seam consideration and a banding of a different design on the perimeter.
 Then, I carefully informed him that this was not all—I also wanted wall panels framed in Cambria that were beveled to mimic the cabinet door style.”

 Ypsilantis continues, “Most fabricators would have walked out on the meeting (at that point), but he did not.
 His enthusiasm to create this and his knowledge of the structural aspect of the design put my concerns at ease.”

 Her experience designing with Cambria for the Kips Bay Palm Beach kitchen has Ypsilantis thinking of other possibilities with the stone.
 “My dream project would be to use Cambria in a hospitality or commercial project,” she says.
 “The unique applications are endless.”

-Go behind the design of other Kips Bay spaces with Cambria: a celebration-inspired master bathroom from Krista Watterworth Alterman in Palm Beach and a sophisticated, mixed-material kitchen from Christopher Peacock in New York.
+Go behind the design of another Kips Bay space with Cambria, a celebration-inspired master bathroom from Krista Watterworth Alterman.
 See more of the Kips Bay Decorator Show House spaces in this Kips Bay Palm Beach Show House tour from Veranda Magazine.

 Our thanks to Vasi Ypsilantis for sharing her insight behind the design of the Kips Bay Decorator Show House Palm Beach kitchen.
 See more from her team at Vyda Fine Interiors.